 Bobbejaanland offers a good mix of rides for all ages.
 Some of our favourites include the Wild Water Slide, Dream Catcher, Indiana River, Speedy Bob, El Rio, Revolution, Bob Express, and the longest junior roller coaster in the world – Okidoki.
 For more thrills try Naga Bay, Sledge Hammer, and of course the Typhoon with a drop angle of over 97°, a fourfold loop, and a free fall.

 Every year, Bobbejaanland has a new daily show as well.
-In 2017 it’s Wicked Wheels with epic car stunts and sensational special effects.
-These shows never disappoint!
+These shows are always extremely well done and never disappoint!

 Practical information for visiting Bobbejaaland: